Differentiating Common Annular Lesions: Tinea Corporis vs Granuloma Annulare

 Tinea corporis typically presents as an annular erythematous plaque with a raised leading edge and scale.
 Clearance occurs in the center of the lesion; however, residual nodules may be scattered throughout the infected area.
 This creates the characteristic annular plaque that gives the disease its common name, “ringworm.”
 Tinea lesions also can appear as arcuate, circinate, and oval.2

 When you suspect tinea corporis infection, scrape the periphery of lesions to harvest surface scale for a KOH preparation.
-Fungal cultures on Sabouraud's agar medium may also be used to confirm the diagnosis.3
+Fungal cultures on Sabouraud agar medium may also be used to confirm the diagnosis.3

 Granuloma annulare is a benign inflammation that classically presents with 1 or more indurated, erythematous or violaceous annular plaques on the extremities.
 Unlike tinea corporis, scale is absent and the lesion may or may not be pruritic.
 Although its etiology is unknown, 4 clinical variants have been identified:

-While diagnosis can be made based on visual examination, definitive diagnosis requires skin biopsy.
+While diagnosis can be made by visual examination, definitive diagnosis requires skin biopsy.
 Lesions are histologically characterized by necrobiotic collagen surrounded by a lymphohistiocytic infiltrate.
 Based on the T-cell subpopulations identified in the infiltrate, a delayed-type hypersensitivity reaction to an unknown antigen has been postulated as the precipitating event.
-Factors suspected in triggering granuloma annulare include trauma, insect bite reactions, tuberculin skin testing, sun exposure, PUVA therapy, and viral infections.(1)
+Factors suspected in triggering granuloma annulare include trauma, insect bite reactions, tuberculin skin testing, sun exposure, PUVA therapy, and viral infections.1

 The localized form of granuloma annulare usually resolves spontaneously, generally running a course of up to 2 years,5 with no long-term sequelae.
 Reassurance is usually all that is necessary.
 Treatment options include intralesional or topical corticosteroids and cryotherapy.
 However, granuloma annulare may progress from localized disease to the disseminated form, as was the case with the patient in this case history.